Skip to Content

 Adapt this idea for your own financial situation by using boxes, labelled with the specific type of expense.
 For example; household, appliances, clothing.

-However if you have a tonne of receipts, it can be time consuming to find that one receipt you need in that box.
+However if you have a ton of receipts, it can be time consuming to find that one receipt you need in that box.

 2. Receipt Filing System

-This option to organise receipts will suit you if you love detailed organizing systems.
+This option to organize receipts will suit you if you love detailed organizing systems.
 (That’s not me!)
-Create a filing system to organise receipts by category.
+Create a filing system to organize receipts by category.

 Though similar to using receipt boxes or jars for storing your receipts by category you could use a lever arch file, tab dividers and plastic sleeves, or a plastic sleeve display book with tabs.